 At the onset of the condition, the most common treatment includes a regimen of cold/heat therapy and medications, such as:

-The physician may also suggest physical therapy, such as neck traction, stretching, and gentle massage to increase flexibility and decrease pain.
+Your physician may also suggest physical therapy, such as neck traction, stretching, and gentle massage to increase flexibility and decrease pain.
 After approximately four to six weeks of treatment, most patients experience alleviated symptoms.

 If spinal cord compression is suspected due to a herniated disc in the neck or if non-surgical treatments do not relieve the symptoms, spine surgery may be indicated.
 This procedure can be performed through the front of the neck (anterior discectomy) or from the back of the neck (laminectomy/laminotomy).
 The type of procedure will depend on several factors which your spine surgeon will discuss with you.
 Sometimes a fusion will be indicated while at times an arthroplasty (artificial disc) may be a good option.